scheehan/http_auth_error_handling_with_htmx/README.md

 ### Alternate method with hx-responseError:

-As hx-on allow to specify javascript with condition operator to specifically handles error code trigger action similar to hx-target-[code].
+As highlighted above, hx-on allow to embed scripts inline to respond to events directly. which allows to implement javascript with condition operator to specifically handles error code trigger action similar to hx-target-[code].

 ```html